codatio/codat-docs/docs/bank-feeds-api/sage-bank-feeds/sage-bank-feeds-setup.md

 Complete the following prerequisites before setting up the Sage Bank Feeds integration.

 - You have access to a Testing Client for your Codat instance.
-Testing Clients are only available on Enterprise plans.
+Testing Clients are only available on Start-up and Enterprise plans.
 - The Bank accounts and Bank transactions data types are enabled in your [Data type settings](/core-concepts/data-type-settings).

 For help with these prerequisites, contact your Solutions Engineer or Codat Support.